Women United Allocates $1,000,000 in Eight Years to Early Education Programs

 Women United is Lake County’s premier women’s organization for strengthening the community through philanthropy, leadership, and volunteerism while creating a meaningful sense of belonging.
-Just this month, it was announced that Women United will distribute $166,000 through its Little Kids, Big Futures philanthropy fund to support eight critical early education programs that will ensure the foundation for strong and successful academic futures for Lake County’s most vulnerable children.
-Since 2014, Women United has allocated over $850,000 in grants to education programs across Lake County, IL.
+Just this month, it was announced that Women United will distribute $186,000 through its Little Kids, Big Futures philanthropy fund to support nine critical early education programs that will ensure the foundation for strong and successful academic futures for Lake County’s most vulnerable children.
+2022 marks the $1,000,000 milestone in grants to education programs across Lake County, IL!

 The following programs will receive funding:

-Funding will support a virtual and hybrid summer learning program for 120 incoming kindergartners with little to no preschool experience.
+Funding will support an in-person summer learning program for 155 incoming kindergartners with little to no preschool experience.
 In addition to teaching social classroom norms, the goal is to build key foundational skills such as learning shapes, letters, counting, and name writing.

 Funding will continue to allow this Round Lake Park District program to provide 20 scholarships for children who otherwise would not have access to preschool.
 With this opportunity, children will be prepared for kindergarten and ready to learn.